West Indies vs India Dream11 Team Prediction & Tips

-Dream11 Team West Indies vs India 2nd ODI – Cricket Prediction Tips For Today’s Match IND vs WI at Queen’s Park Oval, Port of Spain, Trinidad: After an abandoned first ODI, the only thing both the team would hope for is an uninterrupted cricket match.
-Having won the T20I series, India would look to continue their winning streak in the one-day series as well.
-Virat Kohli & Co. should feel extremely positive given their recent performances in the format.
+Team India vs West Indies 3rd ODI – Cricket Prediction Tips For Today’s Match IND vs WI at Queen’s Park Oval, Port of Spain, Trinidad: India will look to seal the series ahead of the Test.
+The Men in Blue are high-on-confidence after winning the T20I series and going 1-0 up in the ODI series.
+For India, Shikhar will look to get among the runs.

-However, the middle-order still remains a concern and the team should look to get done with their experiments and find the right solution to it.
-Players like Shreyas Iyer, Kedar Jadhav and Manish Pandey should rise up to the occasion and shoulder the responsibilities in the middle now.
-For the West Indies, the ODI series will be all about reviving their lost glory.
-Their performance in this form of cricket has degraded year after year which was evident in the recently-concluded ICC World Cup 2019.
+West Indies, on the other hand, would be desperate to save the series with a win.
+But for that to happen, West Indies’ batting unit will have to take more responsibility.
+It’s time talents like Shai Hope, Shimron Hetmyer and Nicholas Pooran rise up to the occasion for West Indies cricket to thrive.

-TOSS – The toss between West Indies and India will take place at 6.30 PM!
+TOSS – The toss between India vs West Indies will take place at 6.30 PM!

 Time: 7.00 PM IST.